mudrd8mz/moodle-lang/sr_cr_utf8/README.txt

    Ivan Nikolić
    Jovana Tripković

-for their work on fine-tuning this language pack and translation of help files.
+   for joint efforts on fine-tuning this language pack.

+ - Marija Ćućuz, Department of Psychology, Faculty of Philosophy, Belgrade

+   for translation of Questionnaire module.